In this Article

 |Week 32-Week 36||

-This was all about your baby’s growth and belly size during pregnancy.
-Do not believe anyone when they say anything about your belly size.
-Rather refer to the chart above to track down the changes.
-However, keep in mind that the size values given are general and may not strictly imply to you.
+Now you know everything there is to know about belly size and baby growth during pregnancy.
+Refer to the chart above to track down the changes in your belly.
+However, keep in mind that the values given above are for reference – they may not strictly imply to you.

 Also Read: Your Belly Button While Pregnant